-And the beauty about suspension and adjusting your clickers, whatever it is that you’re doing, is that no matter what changes you make, as long as you know what you’re base setting is, you look at your owner’s manual,
+Setting up the suspension is not an impossible work, as long as you know what you’re base setting is, you look at your owner’s manual,

 For example, your bike shows the symptoms while riding when the dirt bike valves are tight.
 For understanding it clearly you need to identify the Symptoms of Tight Valves Motorcycle.